Thomas-S-J/DS-Lab/README.md

 * Stacks
 * Queues (Also Circular and Double Ended Queue)
 * Infix to Postfix, Evaluating prefix
 * Linked Lists (Also Doubly and Circular LL)
+* Hashing

 ## License
 Too lazy to go through them right now...\
-Basically anyone is free to copy the code, but at your own risk... after all I'm just a guy doing this for fun.
+Basically anyone is free to copy the code, but at your own risk... after all I'm just doing this for fun.